 When the Lebanese civil war ended in the early 1990s, Hezbollah rapidly pivoted its focus.
-Led by Secretary General Hassan Nasrallah since 1992, the terror group became active in the Lebanese political system, began entrenching itself into the circles of power in the country and took its war of terror against Israel and the Jewish people global.
+In 1992 Hassan Nasrallah became Secretary General and the terror group became active in the Lebanese political system, beginning to entrench itself into the circles of power in the country and taking its war of terror against Israel and the Jewish people global.
+Nasrallah would be eliminated by an Israeli airstrike on a Hezbollah bunker in September 2024.